JekyllChess/jekyllchess.github.io/README.md

 Pull requests and ideas are welcome.

-If you build something cool with JekyllChess, feel free to share it!
+If you build something cool with JekyllChess, feel free to share it with us!

 ---